-- Teams whose CoBRA proposals are not selected in a given award period may resubmit their proposals the following year.
+- Teams whose CoBRA grant proposals are not selected may resubmit their proposals the following submission period.

 CoBRA funding is meant to catalyze research collaborations in biomedical science and engineering that have potential for major external funding.
 Proposed research programs must be new and distinct from what is currently externally supported and priority will be given to collaborations that are new (i.e. the participating PIs have no previous track record of co-funding on externally sponsored work as co-PIs or PI and co-investigator).
 A collaboration can still be considered new if the PIs have collaborated as authors on one or more peer-reviewed publications.
 A successful CoBRA grant proposal will demonstrate the following:

 - Project teams should include at least one PI/co-PI with a primary appointment at UT Dallas and at least one PI/co-PI with a primary appointment at UTSW.
-PI/co-PIs should be tenured/tenure- track faculty, or a Center Director.
+PI/co- PIs must be tenured/tenure-track faculty, or a Center Director.

-- A faculty member may submit only one CoBRA Grant proposal as a PI or co-PI during each submission deadline.
+- A faculty member may submit only one CoBRA grant proposal as a PI or co-PI during each submission period.

-- Faculty and/or administrators participating in the review process are not eligible to submit concurrently for CoBRA application.
+- Faculty participating in the review process are not eligible to apply concurrently for a CoBRA grant.